DavidVentura/blog/blog/raw/postgres-lib-2/POST.md

 } StaticExtensionLib;
 ```

-then, each extension needs a little bit of code to register itself
+Each extension needs to add itself to the list of extensions.
+If we use the previous 'example' extension:

 ```c
 const StaticExtensionFunc example_static_functions[] = {